How Parents Can Talk to Kids About Wildfires and Natural Disasters (2026 Guide)

 • For Preschoolers (Ages 3-5): Use simple, concrete language.
 Focus on reassurance and the actions of helpers.
 They may engage in "magical thinking" and worry they somehow caused the event.

-• Example: "A fire started in the canyon, and it's a big one.
-Very brave firefighters are working hard to put it out.
-Our home is safe, and we are all together and safe."
+• Example: "There is a fire in the mountains, but very brave firefighters are working hard to put it out.
+Our home is safe, and we are all together."

 • For School-Aged Children (Ages 6-12): This group can understand more complex cause-and-effect but may harbor specific fears or misinformation.
 Provide clear facts and focus on safety plans.

-• Example: "The fire was likely caused by the very dry weather and wind.
-Firefighters are creating barriers to stop it from spreading.
-Our family has an emergency plan, and we know exactly what to do to stay safe.
-Do you have any questions about our plan?"
+• Example: "The fire was caused by the dry weather and wind.
+Firefighters are creating barriers to stop it.
+Our family has an emergency plan, and we know exactly what to do to stay safe."

-• For Teenagers (Ages 13+): They can process more abstract information and may have concerns about larger issues like climate change, community loss, and the future.
+• For Teenagers (Ages 13+): They can process more abstract information and may have concerns about larger issues like climate change and community loss.
 Engage in a more detailed, collaborative conversation.

 The American Psychological Association (APA) warns that repeated exposure to traumatic images through media can lead to vicarious trauma and heighten anxiety, especially in children.